Xina Wang

 Haoming Ma

-Haoming is a rising senior year student at Wuhan University studying Life Sciences and Finance.
-He is an exchange student in Berkeley and is working with Ruoshi Yuan to develop high throughput platforms to study C.necator in low nutrition conditions.
-He is skilled in microfluidic chips design and fabrication and he is interested in understanding biological processes in economic terms.
+Haoming a student at Wuhan University studying Life Sciences and Finance.
+An exchange student at UC Berkeley and worked with Ruoshi Yuan to develop high throughput platforms to study C.necator in low nutrition conditions.
+Skilled in microfluidic chips design and fabrication and interested in understanding biological processes in economic terms.

 Eliana Matos